-Congratulations to "Crook County" by NU Sociology PhD Nicole Gonzalez Vam Cleve won two Prose Awards, given by the Association of American Publishers!
+Congratulations to "Crook County" by NU Sociology PhD Nicole Gonzalez Van Cleve won two 2017 Prose Awards, given by the Association of American Publishers!
 It won the Prose Award for "Excellence in the Social Sciences."
 It also took home a category award in the area of Law and Legal Studies!

-Congratulations to Corey Fields on his new book Black Elephants in the Room: The Unexpected Politics of African American Republicans, University of California Press (cover pictured above), which was recently reviewed in The New York Times Book Review.
+Congratulations to Corey Fields on his new book Black Elephants in the Room: The Unexpected Politics of African American Republicans, University of California Press (cover pictured above), which was reviewed in October 2016 in The New York Times Book Review.